 The solution?
 Civil fights.
 Don’t rage against your partner, but don’t hold all of your emotions in, either.

 A good fight may even help you live longer

-Let’s recap the benefits for couples who fight often
+Let’s recap the benefits for couples in love who fight often

-Let’s recap, especially for those of you who basically just skimmed all of the above and want to know the bottom line.
+Let’s quickly recap the benefits of arguing in a relationship, especially for those of you who basically just skimmed all of the above and want to know the bottom line.

 Couples who fight often (in a civil way, of course):

 - Are better at communicating with each other

 - Tend to be in a more mature relationship

 - Are healthier and may even live longer